 After 4 hours of beauty nap, as a true Millenial, I downloaded Tinder.
 You know, just to look around what the neighbourhood has to offer.
 A few slides left, I am looking at handsome, bearded guy with gorgeous eyes.
 Swipe right and off to the Walk of Fame in Hollywood.

-The next morning I wake up to a Tinder message from that handsome, bearded guy with gorgeous eyes.
+The next morning I woke up to a Tinder message from that handsome, bearded guy with gorgeous eyes.
 It said See you at the campus tour today.
 Say whaaaat?!
-That little stalker not only stalked the shit out of me but was also part of the same program.
+That little stalker not only did stalk the shit out of me but was also part of the same program.
 See you there Mr Sherlock, I replied.

 We all gathered in an atrium to begin the tour.
 I came earlier so I could easily monitor the entrance to see that guy coming.
 And a few minutes later, there he was.
 Looking even better than on the pictures.
 About my height, however, with loooooong legs, smile from ear to ear and longish hair.
 I came to introduce myself.
 Daniel – that’s his name.
 Mine is Tomas and I am melting.

-That day, we walked the tour together talking about everything and anything.
-And what had started as one nice sunny Sunday in July 2018 in California swiftly transformed into Monday, and later to Tuesday.
+That day, we walked the tour together talking about anything and everything.
+And what had started as one nice sunny Sunday in July 2018 in California, swiftly transformed into Monday, and later to Tuesday.
 And before we knew, we had a wonderful Wednesday date, riding a scooter through warm July air of Santa Monica.
 His hair was flying around making the air smell like lavender.
 I wish I had some hair to fly, too.
 Later we rode a roller coaster at the pier with our hands flying high.
 And that moment couldn’t have been better.
-We laughed, we sat quietly and it felt equally good.
+We laughed.
+We sat quietly and it felt equally good.